fluteds/pegs/README.md

 ## Early Gang Pronouns

 A Google Doc list of Early Gang pronouns, managed by Skyler.
-You can find the link [here.](https://docs.google.com/document/d/1FaOotlbpACEoyPWcVbcxNf-V2vzZRp9qs8LJaZrNUZo/edit) *Note: this is an opt in document, if you wish to have your pronouns added, please read the instructions on the doc.*
+You can find the link [here.](https://docs.google.com/document/d/1FaOotlbpACEoyPWcVbcxNf-V2vzZRp9qs8LJaZrNUZo/edit) *Note: this is an opt in/out document, if you wish to have your pronouns added or updated, please read the instructions on the doc.*

 ## Fossabot Commands